agi-brain/xuance/docs/source/documents/api/policies/categorical.rst

   xuance.torch.policies.categorical.CriticNet_SACDIS.forward(x)

-  A feed forward method that defines the forward pass through the critic network, taking the input tensor x and passing it through the critc model.
+  A feed forward method that defines the forward pass through the critic network, taking the input tensor x and passing it through the critic model.

   :param x: The input tensor.
   :type x: torch.Tensor